Blog

 Duty of disclosure Description

-S4-2 Process for involving consumers and end users in relation to impacts.
+S4-2 Processes for involving consumers and end users regarding actual or potential impacts.

-S4-4 Measures to mitigate significant risks and opportunities related to consumers and end users and their effectiveness.
+S4–6 Approaches to mitigating material risks and capitalizing on material opportunities related to consumers and end users.

 Objective of ESRS S4